Affiliate links on Android Authority may earn us a commission. Learn more.

 However, the most notable change for the OnePlus 5 was the introduction of two rear camera lenses.
 Over the entire history of OnePlus phones, the camera system has been a constant sore spot, with most critics saying they are sub-par when compared to other similar devices in the market.
 With the OnePlus 5, the company made its first big attempt to shut down that criticism, even going so far as to work with DxO — the French photography company behind venerable reviews site DxOmark — to develop the OnePlus 5’s cameras.

 With two lenses on the rear, OnePlus came out ahead of many other companies that had yet to introduce flagship phones with multiple rear lenses, including Samsung and Google.
 Even Apple had only just introduced a multi-lens system the year prior on the iPhone 7 Plus (the vanilla iPhone 7 still had a single rear lens).
 With a starting price of just $479, the OnePlus 5 undercut the iPhone 7 Plus’ entry-tier price of $769 by a considerable margin.

 OnePlus said that the OnePlus 5 was the fastest-selling phone in its history at that point.

 OnePlus 5 fast facts:

-- Interestingly, OnePlus again decided to actually lower battery capacity on the OnePlus 5 as compared to the OnePlus 3T.
-The difference is small (only 100mAh), but still curious.
+- Interestingly, OnePlus again decided to lower the battery capacity on the OnePlus 5 as compared to the OnePlus 3T.
+The difference is slight (only 100mAh), but still curious.

-- One of the biggest controversies with the OnePlus 5 was the so-called “jelly scrolling effect.”
-If you swiped quickly through a long web page, for example, the text and images would appear to swell as if made of jelly.
-The culprit for this problem was the display itself, which was inverted for design reasons.
+- One of the most significant controversies with the OnePlus 5 was the so-called “jelly scrolling effect.”
+If you swiped quickly through a long web page, the text and images would appear to swell as if made of jelly.
+The problem was the display itself, which was inverted for design reasons.

 - The OnePlus 5 was the first phone from the company — and one of only a very few phones in the industry at the time — to offer a variant with 8GB of RAM.